Jesus' Parables for Disciples

-St. Paul with his book (rotulus), Arian Baptistry, Ravenna, Italy.
+St. Paul with his book (rotulus), Arian Baptistery, Ravenna, Italy.
 Mosaic, early sixth century.
-Image of central cupola mosaics.

 Paul has been talking about trading every religious advantage he has for the surpassing worth of knowing Jesus in his fullness.
 Now comes the reality check.